 This Week in Books

-This Week in Books is a fun meme hosted by Lipsyy Lost and Found.
+This Week in Books is a weekly round-up hosted by Lipsyy Lost and Found.
 In this post I look back on a book I've finished, highlight one I am currently reading, and one I will read in the near future.
 What are you reading these days?